 The dive resort opens only from March to October, ensuring diving only in the best weather, and the hammerheads and other big pelagics are present at Layang Layang more or less throughout this time, with a greater frequency of sightings around the March - May period.
-The resort closes between September and February because of the heavy monsoon rains that fall here, and you cannot dive here at that time.
+The resort usually closes between November and February because of the heavy monsoon rains that fall here, and you cannot dive here at that time.

 In the absence of the marquee creature, the scalloped hammerhead, there is still a lot of good scuba diving to be enjoyed here with healthy walls covered in hard and soft corals and boasting an impressive array of reef fish.
 Being a tiny speck in the South China Sea, nutrient-rich currents continually wash over the reefs here bringing in the marine life.
 Other residents during the season include barracudas and big-eye trevally.
 Occasional visitors to the island that require more luck than exact timing can include manta rays, thresher sharks, whale sharks, melon-headed whales and even orcas.

 Normally the visibility is very good, exceeding 30 metres although it can drop.
 Water temperatures remain quite constant during the short season here, usually hovering around the higher end of the 25 to 30°C range.
 You should expect visibility in the range of 10 to 40m.
 The seas can pick up at any time in the waters around Layang Layang outside of the calm lagoon where the resort sits.
 It is not unusual to surface from a dive in bigger waves than were present upon entry.